techmaharaj/scalekit-guide/docs/integrations/auth0.md

 After the successful execution of the above API call, you will see a new OpenID connection created in your Auth0 tenant.

+To conifrm the creation of the new Scalekit OIDC connection, you can navigate to [Enterprise Connections] (https://auth0.com/docs/authenticate/enterprise-connections#view-enterprise-connections) in your Auth0 dashboard.

 ### 2. Add Redirect URI in Scalekit API Config

 After creating Scalekit as a new OIDC connection, you need to copy the Callback URL from your Auth0 Dashboard and add it as a new Redirect URI in your Scalekit API Config section.